medic/cht-docs/content/en/apps/tutorials/application-tests.md

 Here, the contact summary being tested represents the contact that is being "acted on" or the "subject of the test".
 To learn more about this, please look at the `subject` property [here](https://docs.communityhealthtoolkit.org/cht-conf-test-harness/global.html#HarnessInputs).

-Similarly, we can test the condition cards too.
+Similarly, you can test the condition cards too.
 Here is an example for testing the assessment condition card added in this [tutorial]({{< ref "apps/tutorials/condition-cards#2-define-cards-and-add-a-condition-card-object" >}}):

 ```js {linenos=table}:
 // Load the assessment form and fill in 'yes' on the first page and '7' on the second page